LinuxETC/Linux-SeedManager/README.md

 Web based pool and miner manager for Linux running CGminer and clones (sgminer, bfgminer, etc).
 Written in perl (no php).

+Current features:
 * Add or Remove pools, or Switch priority, from the web GUI without stopping your miner.
-* Stop/start the miner, with password protection and version/run time display.
+* Miner Profiles allow you to switch algos and/or configs with ease.
+* All Mining Strategies supported, including Load Balance with quotas.
 * Stats header with Total Accepted/Rejected/Ratio, Work Util, HW errors, Uptime, Load, Free Mem.
+* Stop/start/restart the miner from the Overview, with version and run time display.
 * ASC and Pool details pages, including native graphing with persistence.
 * Miner details page with reboot control, SSH to Host link and Configuration Editor.
+* Email alert notifications for ASCs and Pools, including hung or stopped miner.
+* GUI settings page - easy access to your PoolManager configuration.
-* Install script enables SSL redirection (and optional default page password) for security.
+* Install script enables SSL redirection for security.
 * Easy CSS theming, with several themes included.
-* GUI Settings Page - no need to edit a settings file
-* Email alert notifications for ASCs and Pools, including hung or stopped miner.
-* Strategy handling, Pool Aliases, Miner Profiles
-* Password management from the GUI
+* Password Manager for htpasswd.

 See the GitHub wiki page for screenshots.